Banking in Indonesia

 Automatic Teller Machines

-ATMS at BCA are clearly marked whether or not withdrawals will be limited to Rp 50,000 bills or Rp 100,000 bills.
-Separate ATMS for bill paying are labeled "Non-tunai" (non-cash).
+ATMs are clearly marked whether or not withdrawals will be limited to Rp 50,000 bills or Rp 100,000 bills.
+Separate ATMS for bill paying are labeled "Non-tunai" (non-cash) or machines specifically for printing your bank books.

 Most of the major national and international banks in Indonesia issue credit cards.
 The basic requirements for issuing cards in Indonesia is that the holder must be 21 years old, must have a monthly income of Rp 3 million, and the credit limit is set at a maximum of three times your monthly income.
 People who earn less than Rp 10 million a month are allowed only to get credit cards from two issuers.
-(1/2012)
+Supplemental cards can be issued to children of the main card holder when they are of age.

 Each bank has its own requirements for issuing credit cards to expatriates, and they vary widely!
 Some expats find it difficult to get a local credit card as both national and international banks often require hefty deposits on credit cards, sometimes up to 80-110 percent of the available credit line on the card.
 Others have encountered situations where their applications were seemingly not processed (no response was ever received from their application) or the expat applicant was told that he/she was not eligible because they were not citizens of Indonesia.